 Every now and again, reach out to them, via email or social media, and nurture the relationship.

-This tactic works best when you give something away – perhaps you could upgrade your customers to faster, cheaper or even free shipping on all future orders as a way of saying thanks for their custom.
-If they’re subscribers to a service, why not give them a discount for a couple of months, or offer them a temporary upgrade to a premium plan?
+This tactic works best when you give something away dependant on the customer segment – perhaps you could upgrade your customers to faster, cheaper or even free shipping on all future orders as a way of saying thanks for their custom.
+If they're subscribers to a service, why not give them a discount for a couple of months, or offer them a temporary upgrade to a premium plan?

 Entice Customers to Extend Subscription Duration